 Find Cheap Homeowners Insurance Quotes in Your Area

-A home insurance policy is the first way to protect your home against a hurricane, and may be supplemented by windstorm insurance (if available in your state), or flood insurance.
+A home insurance policy is the first way to protect your home against a hurricane and may be supplemented by windstorm insurance (if available in your state) or flood insurance.
 The standard home policy guards your home from damage caused by heavy winds.
-If the heavy winds of a hurricane rip off your siding, shingles, etc., your policy would reimburse you for those damages.
-Often times, your policy will also have a hurricane deductible (more below).
+If the heavy winds of a hurricane rip off your siding or shingles, for example, your policy would reimburse you for those damages.
+Oftentimes, your policy will also have a hurricane deductible (more below).

-Usually for the deductible to be triggered the storm has to be a named hurricane, along with meeting certain other conditions like it reaching land.
-You will need to figure it out with your insurance company after the fact to determine whether you would need to pay for the hurricane deductible.
-You should just be wary that you may need to pay several thousands of dollars out of pocket for your home to be repaired after a hurricane.
-We would recommend if your home is insured for a high value and are worried about a hurricane, you keep the funds for the deductible readily available.
+Just be wary that you may need to pay several thousands of dollars out of pocket for your home to be repaired after a hurricane.
+We would recommend that if your home is insured for a high value and you are worried about a hurricane, you keep the funds for the deductible readily available.

 The second half of "hurricane insurance" is a flood insurance policy.
-Flood insurance covers one thing, and that is the damage to your home and your possessions caused by an external flood.
+Flood insurance covers one thing: the damage to your home and your possessions caused by an external flood.
 If a hurricane causes rising flood waters and the water enters your home, you would be covered if you have a policy.
-Flood damage is particularly costly--just one inch of flood water can cause on average $10,000 worth of damage with the average flood insurance claim costing $30,000.
+Flood damage is particularly costly — just one inch of flood water can cause on average $10,000 worth of damage, with the average flood insurance claim costing $30,000.

 Sometimes you will be required to have a flood insurance policy if you live in a particularly risky area and you are financing your home.
-For everyone else, the easiest way to determine whether you're in danger of flood is by looking at your community's flood map.
-There are several thousand communities across the country that participate in FEMA's flood mapping program, and if you are wondering if you are in a flood zone, your community likely has a map.
+For everyone else, the easiest way to determine whether you're in danger of flooding is by looking at your community's flood map.
+Several thousand communities across the country participate in FEMA's flood mapping program, and if you are wondering if you are in a flood zone, your community likely has a map.

-These maps are broken down into several "risk" categories.
-If you live in a "X" or "A" designated zone, your home is at the highest risk for flooding, thus we would recommend you have a flood insurance policy.
-If you are in a "B","C", or "X" zone, you live in a more moderate zone.
-Be aware though that about 25% of all flood insurance claims come from these zones.
+Flood maps are broken down into several "risk" categories.
+If you live in an "X" or "A" designated zone, your home is at the highest risk for flooding, thus we would recommend you have a flood insurance policy.
+If you are in a "B","C" or "X" zone, you live in a more moderate zone.
+Be aware, though, that about 25% of all flood insurance claims come from these zones.
 If a hurricane is likely to hit your area sometime in the next few years and you live in a moderate zone, we would also recommend a flood insurance policy.

 If you live in an area that has little chance of being flooded by a hurricane, then you can probably forgo the flood policy.

-Whether you have just a homeowners polices, or both a home and windstorm policy, the coverage is not enough because when a hurricane hits, it's bringing wind and water and you are only covered for wind.
-Dealing with the insurance company can become a major hassle if the cause of the damage--wind or water--is ambivalent.
-To avoid that situation, its important to also have a good flood insurance policy.
+Whether you have just a homeowners policy or both a home and windstorm policy, the coverage will likely not be enough.
+With a hurricane comes both wind and water, but a windstorm policy will only cover you for wind.
+Dealing with the insurance company can become a major hassle if the cause of the damage — wind or water — is ambivalent.
+To avoid that situation, it’s important to also have a good flood insurance policy, too.

-In one case recently, a home crashed into a neighboring home--destroying it--during Superstorm Sandy.
+For instance, in 2012, a home crashed into a neighboring home — destroying it — during Hurricane Sandy.
 The owners of the destroyed home contended that it was wind that blew the neighbor's home into theirs, while the insurer argued it was actually water.
-Eventually it was deemed to be cause from water, so the homeowners ended up getting no money for their damages.
+Eventually, it was deemed to have been caused by water, so the homeowners ended up getting no money for their damages.
 This is where flood insurance would step in.

-The average cost of homeowners insurance is about $964 per year while the average cost of flood insurance is $672 per year, meaning on average our sample homeowners would pay $1,646 to protect their home from a hurricane.
-If you need to pay for the extra windstorm coverage, it may cost several hundred dollars extra.
-How much you ultimately pay though depends on the value of your home, as well as its proximity to a body of water.
+The average cost of homeowners insurance is about $1,445 per year, while the average cost of flood insurance is $734 per year.
+This means on average, our sample homeowners would pay $2,179 to protect their home from a hurricane.
+Paying for extra windstorm coverage may cost several hundred dollars more, but the amount you ultimately pay depends on the value of your home as well as its proximity to a body of water.

-If you live in a high-risk flood area, you may end up spending several thousand dollars on your flood insurance--something to consider before buying a home so close to water.
-Very valuable homes will also have more expensive home insurance policies which can also cost several thousand dollars.
-Just remember though, the more valuable the home, the more you have to lose should a hurricane wreak havoc.
+If you live in a high-risk flood area, you may end up spending several thousand dollars on your flood insurance — something to consider before buying a home so close to water.
+Very valuable homes will also have more expensive home insurance policies, which can also cost several thousand dollars.
+Just remember, though, that the more valuable the home, the more you have to lose should a hurricane wreak havoc.